 I paint mountains.
 I paint oceans, I paint animals, and I paint skies.
 I paint outdoors, I paint inside, I paint in the day, and I paint at night.

 The world is opening up and I am taking it in.
 There is a communication happening.
 It knows it’s being watched.
 Blink once for yes.
+Another gem.
 The artist sees more in what others see as “regular” things.
 But there is nothing regular about any of this.
 The more I look, the more I see, so even harder I look, and the deeper I see; Into the rabbit hole it just keeps going…

 SHOPS AND GALLERIES

 3106 Central Ave SE, Albuquerque NM

 125 Lincoln Ave Ste.
 111, Santa Fe NM

 2751 Mission St, San Francisco CA